hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 exists, it is simply replaced and no copy of made to the versions-location container.

-You may re-anable versioning on a container.
+You may reenable versioning on a container.
 If you use the original versions-location container, a DELETE operation will restore the prior version.